kudashevs/accept-language/README.md

 After [publishing](#installation), the configuration settings are located in the `config/accept-language.php` file.

-There configuration options are currently available:
+There configuration options are currently supported:
 ```
 'default_language'          # A string with a default preferred language value (default is 'en')¹.
 'accepted_languages'        # An array with a list of accepted languages (default is [])².